 This diary is filled with such beauty; words and images, colorful descriptions of the outdoors and genuine re-tellings of Dara’s experience of the world as a sensitive soul (he is autistic).
-I’m half-way through the book right now and he hasn’t mentioned eco-grief, but if this is an emotion you experience like so many of us, then Dara’s writings bring a sense of togetherness to the feelings.
+I’m half-way through the book right now and he hasn’t mentioned eco-grief, but if this is an emotion you experience like so many of us, then Dara’s writings might bring you a sense of togetherness you didn’t know you needed.
 He is so sad and angry that in Ireland, his home country, like in many other places of the world, we keep pushing nature out to replace it with asphalt and light and noises and ‘modern life.’

 “When we began, our feet trod lightly